gazebo-tooling/action-gz-ci/README.md

 * `.github/ci/dependencies.yaml` : Installed for all versions
 * `.github/ci-<system version>/dependencies.yaml` : where `<system version>`
-  can be bionic, focal, etc. Use these if you need to install different dependencies according to the distribution.
+  can be focal, noble, etc. Use these if you need to install different dependencies according to the distribution.

 Dependencies are built using `colcon`.